-The Latest: Supreme Court won't stop Texas execution
+The Latest: 'Texas 7' inmate executed for officer's killing

-HUNTSVILLE, Texas (AP) — The Latest on the scheduled execution of a man convicted of killing a Texas police officer in 2000 (all times local):
+HUNTSVILLE, Texas (AP) — The Latest on the execution of a man convicted of killing a Texas police officer in 2000 (all times local):

 5:50 p.m.